Zymrael/TDDA_dataset/README.md

 ### How to use

 There are two available versions of TDDA: .mat or .npy files.
-Check the Mat2
+Check the Mat2Py notebook to learn more about how to work with the original Matlab files.
+To access the .npy files directly, simply use numpy's

+'''
+d = np.load('/npy_dataset/900_rpm.npy')
+'''